Loading...

 Isherwood visited Mapperley during a book tour

-As a young man, inspired by his initial dreamy imaginings of the location.
+As a young man, inspired by his dreamy imaginings of the location.
 He wrote this.

 Mapperley Plains